View Source AWS.ECS (aws-elixir v1.0.9)

 On March 21, 2024, a change was made to resolve the task definition revision before authorization.
 When a task definition revision is not specified, authorization will occur using the latest revision of a task definition.

-configuration, network configuration, load balancers, service registries, enable
+count, deployment configuration, network configuration, load balancers, service

 You can attach Amazon EBS volumes to Amazon ECS tasks by configuring the volume

-task, or when creating or updating a service.
-For more infomation, see Amazon EBS
+running a task, or when creating or updating a service.
+For more information,

-, it doesn't trigger a new deployment.
-For more infomation on volumes, see
+null, it doesn't trigger a new deployment.
+For more information on volumes,

 in the Amazon Elastic Container Service Developer Guide.

-count, deployment configuration, health check grace period, task placement
+only the desired count, deployment configuration, health check grace period,

 For services using an external deployment controller, you can update only the desired count, task placement constraints and strategies, health check grace period, enable ECS managed tags option, and propagate tags option, using this API.
 If the launch type, load balancer, network configuration, platform version, or task definition need to be updated, create a new task set For more information, see CreateTaskSet.